 I always proof my yeast first.
 This means that you stir the yeast into warm water (110° to 115°) with the sugar and let it sit for about 10 minutes.
 If it starts to get foamy, the yeast is fine.
 If it just sits there, the yeast is dead and you’ll need to try a different batch.
 There is nothing worse than getting everything into the machine and getting it going, only to find out that there is no rising because the yeast is dead.

 I usually put the proofed yeast and water in the bread pan first, then the olive oil, then the flour.
 I always put the salt on top of the flour.
 I read somewhere that putting the salt right by the yeast will kill it, so I do this, just in case.

-This recipe makes two regular crust medium sized pizzas or one very large rectangle pizza or one pan pizza (try that in an iron skillet!).
+This recipe makes enough homemade pizza dough for two regular crust medium sized pizzas or one very large rectangle pizza or one pan pizza (try that in an iron skillet!).

 If you want to roll out your dough straight away, you can do that.
-I just find that the dough rolls out so much easier when it’s cold.
+I just find that homemade pizza dough rolls out so much easier when it’s cold.